No SSN Required — 100% Private & Anonymous

 +

 We use the standard loan amortization formula: months = log(payment / (payment − balance × monthly_rate)) / log(1 + monthly_rate).
-This gives you the exact number of months needed assuming you make the same payment each month and no new charges are added.
+This gives the exact number of months assuming the same payment each month and no new charges.

 What happens if my monthly payment is too low?